uclouvain/osis-history/README.md

 Commands available:
  - `npm run build` builds the frontend component to `osis_history/static/osis_history`
  - `npm run watch` builds the frontend component to `osis_history/static/osis_history` and watch for file changes (warning: this not a hot-reload, you have to refresh your page)
- - `npm run serve` serve a basic page for development, this may be used later for easier development
+ - `npm run serve` serve a basic page for development, that can be used for easier coding:
+   - the html is served from `frontend/index.html`
+   - the requests are mocked from `frontend/mock.js`